spinnaker/halyard/docs/commands.md

  * `--password`: (*Sensitive data* - user will be prompted on standard input) The password of the jenkins user to authenticate as.
  * `--read-permissions`: A user must have at least one of these roles in order to view this build master or use it as a trigger source.
  * `--remove-read-permission`: Remove this permission from the list of read permissions.
- * `--remove-write-permission`: Remove this permission to from list of write permissions.
+ * `--remove-write-permission`: Remove this permission from the list of write permissions.
  * `--username`: The username of the jenkins user to authenticate as.
  * `--write-permissions`: A user must have at least one of these roles in order to be able to run jobs on this build master.